No9/eleventy-ondemand-docker/README.md

 Based on this project https://github.com/SomeAnticsDev/eleventy-serverless-color-contrast

-## local dev loop setup
+## Step 1.
+General Setup

 1. Clone this repository
     ```
     git clone eleventy-serverless-docker
     ```

-1. Install dependencies
-    ```
-    npm install
-    ```

-1. Run the local dev service

-    npm run dev

-## steps to create container

-1. Clone this repository
-    ```
-    git clone eleventy-serverless-docker
-    ```

 1. Create an s3 bucket on your favourite cloud provider and copy the contents of sample data to it.

 1. Copy the contents of the folder `sampledata` to the s3 bucket

 1. Create some credentials for the bucket.

-1. Then and create a .env file in the base folder of this project with the following entries.
+1. Then and create a `.env` file in the base folder of this project with the following entries.

     Replacing the XXXX with the vaules from the credentials you created.